itmm/md-patcher/README.md

 // ...
 ```

 I would gladly declare the attributes of this class as `const`.
-But then I cannot use a
+But then I
-`std::vector` for storing them: elements can be moved around in an `insert` operation, and
+cannot use a `std::vector` for storing them: elements can be moved around in an
-you can't assign them if some attributes are `const`.
-So I use the more verbose variant
+`insert` operation, and you can't assign them if some attributes are `const`.
-with non-`const` attributes and `public:` accessors.
+So I use the more verbose variant with non-`const` attributes and `public:`
+accessors.
+But apart from the automatically generated `operator=` no method
+will change any attributes.

 Next I define a `File`.
 That is basically a vector of `Line`s plus a file path.
-Again I start
-with a test:
+Again I start with a test:

 ```c++
 // ...